Seneca-ICTOER/OPS705/docs/Assignments/assignment1.md

 Once you've finished setting up your WordPress blog, you must lock down your CentOS firewall.

 Requirements:
-1. Must use iptables, not firewalld
+1. Must use iptables, not firewalld.
 1. Only the following INPUT traffic is allowed:
     1. RELATED,ESTABLISHED
     1. LOOPBACK/ALL